-Unlike the US, in India, we do not have Spanish or a foreign language course at our school, especially in the small town that I studied in.
+Unlike the US, we do not have Spanish or a foreign language course at our school in India, especially in the small town that I studied in.
 I grew up studying Hindi, English, and Sanskrit.
 I took a foreign language course in French during college, but a few classes and a French certificate was the farthest my foreign language aptitude extended to.

 When I landed in Chile, I couldn’t speak any Spanish.
 I started living with a Chilean host mother who woke up with the motivation of teaching me Spanish so that we could communicate and thus began my struggle with the language that soon turned into eternal love.